cybermouflons/ovisbot/README.md

 - `!ctf showcreds` Reveals shared credentials that have been set for the CTF

 - `!ctf reminder` Sets a reminder to alert the team members before the CTF starts.
+The date is automatically fetched from ctftime but it can also be set manually if a date is provided as a parameter

 ---
 ## Ctftime